Fort Worth Gun Lawyer

 Sections 46.02 and 46.04 of the Texas Penal Code establish the offenses of unlawful carry of a weapon and possession of a firearm.
 In general, to carry a handgun in public in Texas without an LTC, a person must:

-If you or a loved one has been accused of unlawful carrying of a weapon or possession of a firearm, it’s important to contact an experienced defense attorney who is knowlegable and current about Texas gun laws and highly skilled at defending gun charges.
+If you or a loved one has been accused of unlawful carrying of a weapon or possession of a firearm, it’s important to contact an experienced defense attorney who is knowledgable and current about Texas gun laws and highly skilled at defending gun charges.

 Gun Charges in Fort Worth